-Are you a future teacher and you don't know where to get started when it comes to getting connected on Twitter?
-Get your pen out or your notes app and get ready to as my amazing guest Joanna Zimmerle shares how to get started on Twitter from scratch! 𝙳𝚛. 𝙹𝚘𝚊𝚗𝚗𝚊 𝚉𝚒𝚖𝚖𝚎𝚛𝚕𝚎 (@drzimmerle on Twitter) is an Assistant Professor of #EdTech @APSUeduc.
-Dr. Zimmerle taught elementary school for 10 years and during that time she worked on my master's in instructional technology and then her doctorate in ed leadership.
-She knew that she wanted to teach college way back when she was a future teacher.
+Are you a future teacher, and you don't know where to get started when it comes to getting connected on Twitter?
+Get your pen out or your notes app, and get ready as my excellent guest, Joanna Zimmerle, shares how to get started on Twitter from scratch!
+Dr. Joanna Zimmerle (@drzimmerle on Twitter) is an Assistant Professor of #EdTech @APSUeduc.
+Dr. Zimmerle taught elementary school for ten years, and during that time, she worked on my master's in instructional technology and then her doctorate in ed leadership.
+She knew she wanted to teach college when she was a future teacher.

 Joanna is a phenomenal educator and leader in educational technology.
-So, if you are new to Twitter and building a PLN turn up the volume on this episode we are going to be dropping some knowledge!
+So, if you are new to Twitter and building a PLN, turn up the volume on this episode.
+We are going to be dropping some knowledge!
 PLNs and getting connected is a topic that is near and dear to both of us!
-So, let's jump right in with tips to get you started and get you connected!
+So, let's jump in with tips to get you started and connected!

 PLN stands for a personal learning network.